-When you got your cat and dog, you probably did some budgeting to take good care of them.
-You’ll have accounted for food, toys, petsitting and everything else to keep them happy.
+When you got your cat or dog, you probably did some budgeting.
+You’ll have accounted for food, toys, pet sitting and everything else to keep them happy.

 Then there’s vet care.
 You’ll have taken into account getting them set up with a microchip and getting them neutered.
-Then all their routine preventative care like the cost of vaccinations, worming and de-fleaing.
+You accounted for routine preventative care like the cost of vaccinations, worming and de-fleaing.

 But it’s a lot harder to budget for the unforeseen – those unexpected vet trips that can send the cost of owning a cat or dog skyward.